beginner-corp/docs.begin.com/src/shared/docs/en/function-config/layers.md

 Layers contain additional code, libraries, and dependencies used to support an HTTP function at runtime.
 Layers eliminate the need to package external dependencies in your package.json for each HTTP function you create.

-> ⚠️ A function can use up to 5 layers at a time.
-The total unzipped size of the function and all layers can't exceed the unzipped deployment package size limit of 250 MB.
+> ⚠️ One function can use up to 5 layers at a time.
+The total unzipped size of the function and all layers can't exceed the size limit of 250 MB.
 For more information, see [AWS Lambda limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html).

 ## Provisioning new layer